 “With this measure, Aerostar seeks to reinforce security at the Luis Muñoz Marín International Airport in accordance with the requirements established by the federal agencies that regulate the facility.
-Up until now, the state police have been present at the airport, but now with this agreement, we are further expanding their presence and strengthening our commitment to providing police officers with specialized training in federal regulations,” said the CEO of Aerostar.
+Until now, the state police have been present at the airport, but now with this agreement, we are further expanding their presence and strengthening our commitment to providing police officers with specialized training in federal regulations,” said the CEO of Aerostar.

-Aerostar will establish a police station at the SJU Airport
+Aerostar will establish a police station at the SJU Airport.

 The police agents assigned to the airport will receive training from Aerostar on the local and federal rules and protocols that govern the airport facility.
-The team of officers will also be tasked with providing preventive surveillance in designated areas, conducting investigations and interventions, providing support during emergencies and responding to various requests from federal agencies.
+The team of officers will also be tasked with providing preventive surveillance in designated areas, conducting investigations and interventions, providing support during emergencies, and responding to various requests from federal agencies.

 Alexis Torres, Secretary of the DSP, highlights that the alliance also makes it possible for a more prominent and reliable police presence at the airport to ensure the safety of both local and foreign travelers.

-“Ensuring everyone’s safety is our responsibility.
+The alliance provides numerous benefits“Ensuring everyone’s safety is our responsibility.
 We thank the Aerostar team for making this agreement viable for the benefit of Puerto Rico,” added Torres.

 “We have been working for years to finalize this agreement.
 Thanks to the efforts of the DSP Secretary and Police Commissioner, we were able to finalize the alliance in a matter of months.
-We are confident that this agreement will serve as a model to emulate on how the private sector can collaborate and strengthen airport security,” Hernández concluded.
+We are confident that this agreement will serve as a model to emulate how the private sector can collaborate and strengthen airport security,” Hernández concluded.